All Episodes

 What was it?

-It was the it was the the blaming of the video.
+It was the blaming of the video.

-I thought that was so cheesy and it just felt wrong to me.
+I thought that was so cheesy, and it just felt wrong to me.

 And you start paying more attention to maybe what's not been said or reading between the lines and whatnot.

-That's I I guess that's not a really good way of explaining it.
+I guess that's not a really good way of explaining it.

-It just but that's just it just hit me wrong.
+It just hit me wrong.

 What did you conclude that after spending so much time with the New York Times and NPR, you really didn't know a lot?